runxiyu/cca/docs/admin_handbook.md

 You may obtain a stable or development version.
 The stable version is recommended for production.

-- To obtain a stable version, go to the [release page](https://git.runxiyu.org/ykps/cca.git/refs/) and download the latest version that is not a pre-release.
+- To obtain a stable version, go to the [release page](https://git.runxiyu.org/ykps/cca.git/refs/) and download a tarball of the latest version.
 - To obtain an unstable development version, clone the development repository at [`https://git.runxiyu.org/ykps/cca.git/`](https://git.runxiyu.org/ykps/cca.git/refs/), or download the latest development snapshot's tarball at [`https://git.runxiyu.org/ykps/cca.git/snapshot/cca-master.tar.gz`](https://git.runxiyu.org/ykps/cca.git/snapshot/cca-master.tar.gz).

 ## External dependencies